 - 💬 Comments

-Think ahead and batch cook a vat for the week’s meal prep.
-Nutritious and tasty weekday lunches are at your fingertips.
+- Make-ahead and batch cooking – plan ahead for the week’s meal prep.
+Nutritious and tasty weekday lunches and dinners are a cinch.

 What is cauliflower rice?